» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Etiology

 Heart failure is a syndrome rather than a disease.
 It occurs in response to the heart’s dysfunction in which other conditions or diseases have weakened or damaged the heart.
-Some factors which can lead to congestive heart failure are; dysrhythmias, cardiomyopathies (such as dilated, hypertrophic, and restrictive) , systemic infections, respiratory infections, high ventricular output states, metabolic diseases, infiltrative diseases such as tumors, and diseases of the heart valves, to name a few.
+Some factors which can lead to congestive heart failure are; dysrhythmias, cardiomyopathies (such as dilated, hypertrophic, and restrictive), systemic infections, respiratory infections, high ventricular output states, metabolic diseases, infiltrative diseases such as tumors, and diseases of the heart valves, to name a few.

-The heart with its four chambers, two atria and two ventricles is responsible for the transfer of blood coming from the venous system and into the arterial system.
+The heart with its four chambers, two atria and two ventricles, is responsible for the transfer of blood coming from the venous system and into the arterial system.
 When the dysfunctioning heart fails it results in the inability to empty the venous system, or reduce delivery of blood to the pulmonary and arterial circulation.
-Each of the heart’s chambers do not operate alone so any disruption or damage to one can affect the others.

 Heart failure is often classified according to which side of the heart is affected, although failure of either side may occur independently or together.